ivanlawrence/ivanlawrence.com/content/2025-10-11-guide-to-configuring-multiple-cloudflared-tunnels.md

 lb-us.example.com --Host: srv1-lb.example.com--> srv1 tunnel --Host: lb-us.example.com--> internal nginx server block for lb-us.example.com
 ```

 It turns out to be rather simple enough, just make a 2nd Published Application per tunnel `srv1-lb.example.com` which is configured with the HTTP setting to add the Host header of `lb-us.example.com`.
+Basically we are "toggling" the host header back to the client's original request.

 From the client down the config is something like:
-- DNS `lb-us.example.com` is load balanced across the tunnels passing the host header specific to your tunnels published application (ex: `srv1-lb.example.com`)
+- DNS `lb-us.example.com` is load balanced across the tunnels passing the host header which needs to match a specific published application name (ex: `srv1-lb.example.com`) or it will die here.
-- cloudflared tunnel passes the request to the local nginx server but with the host header `lb-us.example.com`
+- cloudflared tunnel passes the request to the local nginx server but with the manually configured host header `lb-us.example.com` so nginx can catch it for that specific server block.
 - local nginx does the rest

 But why though?

-nginx won't use your config if any of the upstreams (the service it will be passing the request to) are down.
-Well is srv1 has some upstreams that are unique I don't want to deploy a bogus one to srv2 or configure nginx to ignore it's safety catch.
+NGINX won't use your config if any of the upstreams (the service it will be passing the request to) are down.
+Well `srv1` has some upstreams that are unique to it and not present in `srv2`.
+I don't want to deploy bogus services to `srv2` or configure nginx to ignore it's safety catch.

 I hope that helps.